 What does this mean?
 Is she a lesson, or a test?

 My heart sinks and a pain tightens my chest.
-I remain still, quickly losing track of time, before glancing up at her once more.
+I remain still, quickly losing track of time, before glancing at her once more.
 She hasn't moved.
 I reach up and carefully drag my fingers over a loose curl but pull back.

 My thoughts collapse and my certainty is now clouded.